epicenteredresearch/epicenteredresearchwebsite/content/pace/mentalhealth/_index.md

 ## Performing exploratory data analysis

 To perform initial exploratory data analysis, run the function `ExploratoryDataAnalysis`.
 For this analysis, we are estimating the detection p-values using the method applied in the SeSAMe package (`DetectionPvalMethod="SeSAMe"`), using a cut-off of 0.05 (`DetectionPvalCutoff=0.05`).
+We are also suggesting to filter out probes with less than 3 beads (`minNbeads=3`) and with intensity values of zero (`FilterZeroIntensities=TRUE`).
 The `globalvarexplore` argument is used to specify a vector of characteristic column names to explore in association with the first 12 principle components.
 See `?ExploratoryDataAnalysis` for more details.

 ```r